Factorization of Finite Cyclic Group $\Bbb Z_{(pqr)^2}$: Szab\'{o} Pairs and Full Tiling Structures: Introduction

-Recently, {\L}aba and Londner \cite{LL1, LL2, LL3} investigated this problem and showed that all such sets are spectral by proving that they satisfy the Coven-Meyerowitz condition \cite{CM}.
-This represents a significant advance in the study of the one-dimensional Fuglede's problem \cite{Fug}, as its analysis heavily depends on the factorization properties of finite cyclic groups \cite{CM, IK, LW96, Newman}.
+Problem 1 presents the simplest case that cannot be reduced to the case addressed in Sands' theorem by the Coven--Meyerowitz's characterization.
+In \cite{LL1}, {\L}aba and Londner defined a mapping from finite cyclic groups to grids, thereby providing geometric intuition for factorization sets.
+Building on this mapping, they developed a comprehensive theory that introduced several new techniques in harmonic analysis and combinatorics, such as the box product, multiscale cuboids, and saturating sets.
+They also proposed a number of problems and conjectures, offering remarkable insights.
+Then, in \cite{LL2, LL3}, they demonstrated that the sets $A$ and $B$ in the decomposition are spectral by showing that they satisfy the Coven--Meyerowitz (T1)--(T2) conditions \cite{CM}.
+This result marks a significant advance in the study of the one--dimensional Fuglede problem \cite{Fug}, as its analysis relies fundamentally on the factorization properties of finite cyclic groups \cite{CM, IK, LW96, Newman}.

-In this context, we briefly recall recent progress on the spectral set conjecture, which was proposed by Fuglede in 1974 \cite{Fug}.
-The conjecture asserts that a measurable set is spectral if and only if it tiles the whole Euclidean space by translations.
+The celebrated spectral set conjecture proposed by Fuglede in 1974 \cite{Fug} asserts that a measurable set is spectral if and only if it tiles the whole Euclidean space by translations.
 Here, a measurable set $\Omega \subset \mathbb{R}^d$ with positive Lebesgue measure is called a spectral set if $L^2(\Omega)$ admits an orthogonal basis of exponential functions.
-This conjecture has attracted considerable attention over the past half century.
-It was shown to be false in both directions in dimensions three and higher by Tao and others~\cite{F2, KM06, KM, M, T}, yet it remains open in one and two dimensions.
-The deep connection between spectral sets and translational tilings has been extensively investigated.
-For instance, Lev and Matolcsi~\cite{LM22} proved that Fuglede's conjecture holds for convex domains in all dimensions, and Iosevich, Katz, and Tao~\cite{IKT01} demonstrated that a convex body with a point of curvature admits no orthogonal exponential basis.
-Many other significant advances have been made in this direction, see~\cite{FFLS, IKT, K00, Laba} and the references therein for further developments, and see~\cite{DL14, FKS, KMSV2, LagW, Malikiosis} for further studies on its connection with the factorization of finite abelian groups.
+This conjecture has attracted considerable attention over the past half century, see~\cite{FFLS, LM22, IKT01, IKT, K00, Laba} and the references therein.
+It was shown to be false in both directions in dimensions three and higher by Tao and others~\cite{F2, KM06, KM, M, T}, yet the conjecture remains open in one and two dimensions.
+In particular, in the one--dimensional case, with the help of the periodicity for tiling sets and spectra established by Lagarias and Wang \cite{LW96} and Iosevich and Kolountzakis \cite{IK} respectively, both the sufficiency and necessity of the spectral set conjecture rely on the factorization of finite cyclic groups.
+We refer the reader to \cite{B, DL14, FKS, GT2024, KMSV2, LagW, Malikiosis} for further studies on the connections among tiling, spectral sets, and the factorization of finite abelian groups.